thisisjoonlim/dsdocs/docs/readings/books.md

 Product
 {: .label .label-green }

-Author: Ryan Holiday
+Ryan Holiday

 **#1 - Get your Product-Market-Fit (PMF) Right.**
-- Product-Market-Fit.
-This means shaping your product so it fits with market needs, and the only way to do that is to test what works.
-To increase the odd of success, start small with a MVP and check out the market response before making a significant investment.
-This ensures you have a market focus, rather than a company or product focus.
-Then write the FAQ.
-Then build a prototype to iteratively test, learn, optimize.
+- Shape your product to fit with market needs.
+To increase the odds of success, start small with an MVP to examine the market response before making a significant investment.
+Then, build a prototype to test, learn, and optimize iteratively.

-**#2 - Find your Growth Strategy.**
+**#2 - Find the right growth strategy that works for your product.**
-- Growth hacking uses a test-and-learn approach to identify a product that is worth marketing.
-But once you find a product with a good PMF, you need to market it.
-And to do this, you use the same test-and-learn approach – prototype and pilot your marketing, then do more of what works and less of what doesn’t.
-For example, Uber found that what worked was to offer free car rides at conferences, free deliveries (e.g. BBQs), and free ride gift cards.
-So rather than expensive ad campaigns, Uber has grown by creatively ‘hacking’ the idea of sampling.
+- Once you find a product with a good PMF, you need to market it using the test-and-learn approach – build a prototype and pilot your marketing, then do more of what works and less of what doesn’t.
+For example, Uber found that what worked was to offer free car rides at conferences, free deliveries, and gift cards (vs. ad campaigns).

-**#3 - Virality is your secret weapon for Growth.**
+**#4 - Virality is your secret weapon for growth.**
-- It’s every marketers dream, but there is a simple science to viral products.
-Growth hackers can hack this natural process, and accelerate it.
-Seed your product with influencers, make it visible (every Apple Mac is shipped with Apple stickers), and offer a referral program.
-For example, when Dropbox introduced its customer-get-customer referral program signups jumped by 60% - Dropbox gave extra storage space to both the referrer and the referees.
+- Seed your product with influencers, make it visible (e.g., every Apple Mac comes with Apple stickers), and offer a referral program.
+For example, Dropbox offered the Customer-Get-Customer referral program and gave extra storage space to both the referrer and the referees.

-**#4 - Growth is all about the retention.**
+**#5 - Growth is all about retention.**
-- Growth hacking is not a one-shot effort.
-In order to grow a brand, you not only need new customers, you need customers who keep coming back for more – and bringing their friends.
-So from a growth-hacker perspective, customer retention can be your best customer acquisition strategy.
-This is why a five percent increase in retention can typically deliver a 30% growth in profitability (Bain).
-This is why high-growth brands such as Uber focus on constant innovation that optimizes the experience for customers and ROI for the company.
+- To grow a brand, you need new customers, but you also need customers who keep coming back for more – and bringing their friends.
+Customer retention is your best customer acquisition strategy.
+Innovate and optimize the customer experience to move up your retention curve.

 ---